MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

         TileSize.Default);
     ```

-3. Retrieve a window handle, and initialize the secondary tile object with that handle.
+1. Retrieve a window handle, and initialize the secondary tile object with that handle.
 In the code below, `this` is a reference to the Window object (whether a WinUI 3 window, a WPF window, or a WinForms window).
 For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).

     ```csharp
-    var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
+    var hWnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
-    WinRT.Interop.InitializeWithWindow.Initialize(tile, hwnd);
+    WinRT.Interop.InitializeWithWindow.Initialize(tile, hWnd);
     ```

-4. Finally, request to pin the tile as you would in a normal UWP app.
+1. Finally, request to pin the tile as you would in a normal UWP app.

     ```csharp
     // Pin the tile